Tissa David

 Thérèse "Tissa" David (January 5, 1921 – August 21, 2012) was a Romanian-born American animator of Hungarian ethnicity, whose career spanned more than sixty years.

 She was one of the pioneering women in animation, a field which had been dominated by male animators.
 Millimeter magazine described her as "one of the few women to have reached the top in the traditionally male-dominated animated cartoon field" and "one of the world's best and busiest" animators in a story published in 1975.

-In 1953, she directed Bonjour Paris, becoming the second female animator to direct an animated feature film.
+In 1953, David directed Bonjour Paris, becoming the second female animator to direct an animated feature film.
 David later became one of the first women to create and animate a major character in a film when she designed Raggedy Ann for the 1977 film, Raggedy Ann & Andy: A Musical Adventure.

 Biography

 Early life

 Born in 1921 in Cluj, Romania, to an ethnic Hungarian family, Thérèse "Tissa" David was the second oldest of her family's ten children.
 She first became interested in animation after watching the 1937 Walt Disney animated film, Snow White and the Seven Dwarfs.

 David initially earned a degree as a teacher.
 She then enrolled at the Academy of Beaux Arts in Budapest.
 However, she dropped out of the school to begin her career as an assistant animator at Magyar Film Iroda, a Budapest studio.
 In 2002, she described seeing her first animation project as, "the most exciting moment in my life."
 She survived the bombings during the Siege of Budapest in 1944 by eating beans and horse meat.
 David became the co-owner of the Studio Mackassy and Trsi after the end of World War II, where she oversaw the animated productions.